 Greetings!
 This is important so please read carefully.

 We at Miles Family Medicine instituted our own Coronavirus Task Force in February 2020 in preparation for the pandemic.
 We have implemented new strategies to keep everyone safe.
 We continue to remain consistently up to date on the prevention practices as well as the ever changing screening guidelines, local resources, and trends.
 As an office we have regular disinfection cleanings throughout the day and use a UV-C and HEPA filtration system for the indoor air.
-Every employee has received the Moderna COVID-19 vaccine.
+Employees have received the COVID-19 vaccine.
 The only sick patients coming to the office have been vaccinated and deemed to have a very low likelihood of having COVD-19.

-Our local legislators and Governor’s office have been taking the steps necessary to ensure cooperation from health insurance companies with Telehealth and hope this continues.
 Telehealth uses video and audio to complete an office visit without you being in the office.
-We are regularly using Telehealth visits on a daily basis and it has been quite easy for patients and us.
+We are regularly using Telehealth visits and it has been quite easy for patients and us.
 We moved forward with Telehealth visits to help our patients limit their exposure to the public and limit further cases of coronavirus/COVID-19.
 This also helps protect our staff so that we can remain available to our patients.

 Included here are some guidelines on how to start a Telehealth visit, how to prepare for the visit and the types of visits possible.
 Your visit will be made with a secure and private online platform and documented in your chart just as we normally do.
 We can still transmit needed prescriptions electronically to your pharmacy.

 Due to many factors, we will not be able to send in any antibiotic prescriptions unless you are evaluated first, whether it is in person or via a Telehealth visit.